 In order to draft an effective summary judgment memorandum, you must become intimately familiar with the case, mastering both the facts and the applicable law.
 At least the following steps should be completed before drafting the memorandum.

 Structure discovery with summary judgment in mind.
 Your summary judgment memorandum can only be as effective as the evidence you have to work with.
 Accordingly, have the need to seek or oppose a motion for summary judgment firmly in mind when taking depositions, drafting interrogatories or requests for admissions, conducting other discovery and obtaining expert opinions.

 Study the record.
 Review the entire record in detail, including all of the relevant documentary evidence, deposition transcripts, answers to interrogatories, affidavits and other summary judgment material.
 Obviously, parties seeking or opposing summary judgment cannot intelligently decide which arguments to make in their memoranda, unless both have become familiar with the record.

 While reviewing the record, summarize the relevant facts, noting any legal issues raised by those facts.
 Omit from your summary any facts which are clearly irrelevant.
-Your summary of the record can serve as a draft of the Rule 9A(b)(5) statement of material facts (“Statement of Facts”).
+A moving party’s summary of the record can serve as a draft of the Rule 9A(b)(5) statement of material facts (“Statement of Facts”).

-Be sure to include in your summary detailed citations to record, as every paragraph of the Statement of Facts, and every paragraph of he opposing party’s response which disputes any fact, must be supported by citations to the record.
+Be sure to include in your summary detailed citations to record, as every paragraph of the moving party’s Statement of Facts, and every paragraph of he opposing party’s response which disputes any fact, must be supported by citations to the record.

 Research.
 Research all of the legal issues.
 A thorough understanding of the law will help determine which facts in the record are material.

 Outline your argument.
 Based on your research, create an outline of the headings and sub-headings for your argument on each legal issue.
 This outline will later help you organize the argument section of your memorandum.